espressif/developer-portal/content/workshops/esp-idf-with-esp32-c6/assignment-1/index.md

 ---

-To get started and perform all the workshop assignments, you will need to install the [Espressif IDE](https://github.com/espressif/idf-eclipse-plugin/releases/tag/v3.0.0).
+To get started and perform all the workshop assignments, you need to install the [Espressif-IDE](https://github.com/espressif/idf-eclipse-plugin/releases/tag/v3.0.0).
 This IDE will be used to create the project, flash and debug the code.

 > As an alternative, you can use the VS Code extension for ESP-IDF or you can use the Command-Line-Interface (CLI) directly, however, this workshop is based on the Espressif-IDE and all the assignments will follow the steps using this IDE.